Here are the key dates for changes:

 This is Searchmetrics data for the UK (click to enlarge):

-Obviously we’re still waiting for the 2nd drop in rankings to recover.
+Obviously, we’re still waiting for the 2nd drop in rankings to recover.
 That update should be the end of this week.
-As the previous drop and recovery matches our own rank tracking, I’m pretty positive it’ll turn out the same.
+As the previous drop and recovery match our own rank tracking, I’m pretty positive it’ll turn out the same.

 This is Searchmetrics data for the USA (click to enlarge):